gordon-cs/Project-Bernard/README.md

     * Styles
         * CSS files.
     * Templates
-        * HTML (Handlebars) files with corresponding route.
+        * HTML (Handlebars) files for corresponding route.
         * application.hbs
             * Will appear in all routes.
             * Contains menu bar.